WATCH: Inspirational Claire Lomas thanks well wishers for Great South Run support

 "I'm tired but I'm still buzzing from the support.
 Hopefully, I'll get a good night's sleep," she said as she rested following the event.

-At the half way stage, Ms Lomas, from Eye Kettleby, near Melton Mowbray, showed she was keeping in high spirits as she posted a video of herself singing Bon Jovi's Livin' On A Prayer.
+At the half way stage, Claire, from Eye Kettleby, near Melton Mowbray, showed she was keeping in high spirits as she posted a video of herself singing Bon Jovi's Livin' On A Prayer.

 And she revealed the exhausting effects of the race with a mile to go when she tweeted: "Help me get to last mile as sooo tired."